UDOOboard/Neo-Docs/docs/14_Pills/01_Apache.md

-<h1>Install apache and avoid conflicts with the Web Configuration Panel</h1>
+<h1>Install Apache and avoid conflicts with the Web Configuration Panel</h1>

 The easiest way is to install a preconfigured LAMP environment using Tasksel.